-^{35 "}A work which made an indelible impression on me was Wilde's Dorian Gray" (Estrin 1990, 10).
-"One book that left on him, in his words, an 'indelible impression' was Oscar Wilde's study of fastidious evil, The Picture of Dorian Gray.
-At that disturbing age when man is hardest driven by his goat's hoof and hunger, Eugene came across the book at a particularly impressionable time; increasingly fascinated by the seamy side of life and working toward a jaundiced view of the human animal - all this on top of his early romanticism - he felt some identification with the decadent hero of Wilde's miasmic tale" (Sheaffer 1968, 117 f.).
+36"A work which made an indelible impression on me was Wilde's Dorian Gray" (Estrin 1990, p.
+10).
+"One book that left on him, in his words, an "indelible impression" was Oscar Wilde's study of fastidious evil, The Picture of Dorian Gray.
+At that disturbing age when man is hardest driven by his goat's hoof and hunger, Eugene came across the book at a particularly impressionable time; increasingly fascinated by the seamy side of life and working toward a jaundiced view of the human animal-all this on top of his early romanticism-he felt some identification with the decadent hero of Wilde's miasmic tale" (Sheaffer 1968, pp. 117-118).